Coderdojo-Leixlip/dafakebcookie/README.md

-# i (jack) created this repostory ora webapp workshop
+# i (jack) created this repostory for a webapp workshop